 Speedskater Isabelle Weidemann leads Canada at closing ceremony of Beijing Olympics

-Isabelle Weidemann carried the Canadian flag into Beijing's National Stadium on Sunday night, as the 2022 Olympic Games officially came to a close.
+Isabelle Weidemann carried the Canadian flag into Beijing's National Stadium on Sunday, as the second Olympic Games of the COVID-19 pandemic era officially came to a close.

-International Olympic Committee President Thomas Bach officially closed the Beijing Olympics, thanking China for staging Games in a "safe way."
+International Olympic Committee president Thomas Bach officially declared the end of the Beijing Olympics, thanking China for staging the Games in a "safe way."

+Bach and Chinese President Xi Jinping stood together as Beijing handed off to Milan-Cortina, site of the 2026 Winter Games.
+"Twinkle, Twinkle, Little Star" kicked off a notably western-flavoured show with Chinese characteristics as dancers with tiny, fiery snowflakes glided across the stadium in a ceremony that, like the opening, was headed by Chinese director Zhang Yimou.

+"We welcome China as a winter sport country," Bach said, closing the Games.
+He called their organization "extraordinary" and credited the Chinese and their organizing committee for serving them up "in such an excellent way and a safe way."

-Earlier, Weidemann's teammates -- 220 of them to be exact -- across an array of sports followed her into the stadium as the closing ceremony got underway.
+Earlier, Weidemann's teammates — 220 of them to be exact — representing an array of sports followed her into the stadium as the closing ceremony got underway.

 The masked Canadians, who wore red at the opening ceremony Feb.
 4, also took selfies, recorded videos and danced amidst a throng of fellow Olympians on the floor of the massive venue nicknamed the "Bird's Nest" for its unique outer structure.